Manchester Buddhist Centre is part of the Triratna Buddhist Community

 About Sangharakshita and Triratna

-In 1967, Sangharakshita returned to the UK, and set up the Friends of the Western Buddhist Order – a new Buddhist movement for the modern West.
-The first ordinations into the Western Buddhist Order took place in 1968.
+On returning to the UK, he set up the Friends of the Western Buddhist Order or FWBO – a new Buddhist movement for the modern West.
+He is now the author of over fifty books.

 “It’s the story of a circle of friends dreaming a dream, and working to make it a reality.
 They were, by necessity, working out what it was they were trying to do as they went along.
 It’s the story of how a community evolves … of idealism and naivety, growth and growing pains, hard work and burnout, friendship and fallout.”

 Triratna in Manchester